BorovaCoders/test_repo/README.md

 It is the first mutual repository of Roma and Victor.
 It was created to try using git and GitHub.

-Victor, please add here anything you want!
+Victor, please add here anything you want!!!!

 To clone repo on your machine, run:
 > git clone https://github.com/BorovaCoders/test_repo.git